tasmota/docs/docs/TuyaMCU.md

 #### RGB Light

 To enable an RGB light assign fnId's:

 - `21` as Dimmer1
 - `11` as Relay1
 - `24` as RGB controller

 #### RGB+X Light
-To enable an RGB+W light use RGB Light configuration and assign fnId:
-- `25` as white color
+To enable an RGB+W light use RGB Light configuration and assign fnId `25` as white color.

-To enable an RGB+CCT light use RGB Light configuration and assign fnId:
-- `23` as CT channel
+To enable an RGB+CCT light use RGB Light configuration and assign fnId `23` as CT channel.

 #### Light mode selector
 The majority of  TuyaMCU devices with an RGB+W or an RGB+CCT light have a button or app function to switch between White and Colored light.